 Entry-level fish finder recommendations generally priced between $400 and $1,000

 - Garmin echoMAP Plus series

 Mid-tier fish finder recommendations generally priced between $1,000 and $1,500

 - Simrad Go series

 - Garmin echoMAP UHD

 High-end fish finder recommendations generally priced $1,500 and above

 - Garmin echoMAP Ultra

-These new fish finders just hit the market in Jan 2020 and are a successor the very popular Hook 2 range. ( The Hook 2’s will continue to be available for some time and can be seen below ).
-These sounders would be considered more to entry-level tier with a good starting price but nice set f features.
+These new fish finders just hit the market in Jan 2020 and are a successor to the very popular Hook 2 range. ( The Hook 2’s will continue to be available for some time and can be seen below ).
+These sounders are considered entry-level tier with an affordable price point but a nice set of features.
 These fish finders are marketed as the worlds easiest to use fishfinder with set and forget capabilities.
 The new HOOK Reveal is marketed to makes fishing easier.
 With powerful performance with fish-finding tools including, Autotuning Sonar, DownScan Imaging and now FishReveal technology.
 These makes fish easier to see by combining CHIRP sonar and DownScan Imaging on one screen.
 Navigating is simple with the GPS Plotter, which makes route, trail and waypoint navigation is easy.

 The Lowrance Hook Reveal is available in the following options